Fake or Fortune?: Series 1 (2011)

-There were four episodes in the first series, which started on 19 June 2011:

 Series 2 (2012)

-The first episode of the second series was shown in the UK on 16 September 2012.
-The series had three episodes:

 Series 3 (2014)

 The third series features four episodes.
 The first episode was first shown on 27 December 2013 on Sweden's SVT, with episodes 2 and 3 shown in the following weeks.
 Philip Mould described the appearance on Swedish television weeks ahead of the British premiere as a "weird BBC World cock-up".
 SVT on its website described the programme at the time as a "Brittisk dokumentärserie från 2012" (British documentary from 2012).